-Applications must be emailed to the AEA Secretariat at firstname.lastname@example.org by 30th April each year.
+Applications must be emailed to the AEA-Europe Secretariat at firstname.lastname@example.org by 31 March each year.
 If you have any queries, please also email these to the Secretariat who will be pleased to offer support.

 It gives us great pleasure to announce that the winner of the Kathleen Tattersall New Assessment Researcher Award for 2022 is Dr Paula Lehane.

 Dr Lehane is an Assistant Professor in the School of Inclusive and Special Education in Dublin City University (DCU), Ireland.
 Prior to this, she was a primary school teacher in a developing school in Dublin and it was during this time that she became interested in inclusive education.

 Click here to read an interview with Paula.